Family’s car ‘doing U-turn’ at time of fatal Wexford crash

 “As I came down the hill I just remember a car shooting in front of me.
 I didn’t get a fright as I could judge the car was safe enough from me to move on,” he said.
 “Then all I saw was lights and then we hit.
 I slammed the brakes and we went across the central reservation.”

-Mr Caulfied was thrown to the other side of the cab and climbed out of the driver’s window to phone the emergency services.
+Mr Caulfield was thrown to the other side of the cab and climbed out of the driver’s window to phone the emergency services.

-Kevin Collins, a passengr in the lorry, said he noticed a car “foolishly” performing a U-turn on the hill and recalled Mr Caulfied saying ‘Jesus Christ’ as the BMW pulled out in front of them and was hit side on.
+Kevin Collins, a passenger in the lorry, said he noticed a car “foolishly” performing a U-turn on the hill and recalled Mr Caulfield saying ‘Jesus Christ’ as the BMW pulled out in front of them and was hit side on.

 Pulse